-At Putney, you will practice leadership and learn through experience.
-You will help to run work crews, lead dorms, sit on committees.
-You will find yourself in lengthy debates about how to run a community in which individual freedoms must mesh with responsibility to the group.
-There are more than 50 leadership positions in which students are responsible for getting work done with other student labor, or in which students are part of the decision-making processes that make the community run.
-This work is vital to the school.
+At Putney you will practice leadership and learn through experience.
+You will help to run work crews, lead dorms and work on committees.
+You will find yourself in lengthy debates about how to run a community that seeks to balance individual freedoms with a responsibility to the group.
+Students apply for and are elected to over 50 leadership positions all of which lead vital work at the school.
+From tending to animals and gardens to cooking food to making decisions about policy on campus, students are trusted to lead their school and learn about leadership in the process.

 Student leadership at Putney extends beyond the formal positions that students fill, manifesting in class, community gatherings and special school initiatives.
 Here is a list of the student leadership positions: